 Without money coming in first to reimburse the construction of the palas, then to support the business, Cartri fears for its future.

 How long will the quarantine continue?
 When activities resume, won't the first necessities come before the palas?
-The players of padel will they invest in new palas?
+Will padel players invest in new palas?
 So many questions that Cartri and many companies are asking themselves.

 Julien Bondia